ravendb/bootcamp/src/Unit-3/lesson2/README.md

 }
 ````

-What if you want to add a order's line?
+What if you want to add an order's line?
 Would we need to load the entire document?
 No!

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package